krnick/python_tips/source/List.rst

     speed on find, insert

-1. unpack the variable in list using explicit unpacking
+1. unpack the variable in list using explicit unpacking.
 ========================================================

 * Don't